SylvJalb/Quadruped-Robot-Leg/control/README.md

 Make sure you can do ssh connection with the raspberry pi and get the IP address of the raspberry pi.

-Copy the binary file `./target/debug/leg_control` and the parameters file `params.json` to the raspberry pi with `scp`.
+Copy the binary file `./target/debug/leg_controler` and the parameters file `params.json` to the raspberry pi with the `scp` command.